vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Add framer motion
 - [ ] Fix the test (Unable to run test)
 - [ ] Everything on frontend and nothing in backend
-- [ ] Conver to binary or hexadecimal
+- [ ] Convert to binary or hexadecimal

 #### Issues